johnsaigle/semgrep-diagnostics.nvim/README.md

   -- - "p/ci" (use semgrep's CI rules)
   -- - "p/security-audit" (use security audit rules)
-  -- - or any other valid semgrep rule set semgrep_config = "auto",
+  -- - or any other valid semgrep rule set
+  -- - or a table of multiple configurations:
+  --   {"p/python", "~/path/to/custom/rules.yaml"}
+  semgrep_config = "auto",

   -- Map semgrep severities to nvim diagnostic severities